 Case President Date Charges Resolution Sentence Summary relating to the national defense") by anyone with lawful or unlawful access.
 99 That provision has since been split into sections (d) (communication or retention by someone with lawful access) and (e) (same by someone with unauthorized access).
 100 has been targeted under the law.
-In part because of concern that the grand jury proceeding would itself harm national security by providing further clues to the Japanese that their codes had been broken, the Navy ultimately reneged on a promise to Biddle and Mitchell that it would make expert cryptanalysts available to the grand jury as witnesses to explain how and why Johnston's story could have harmed national security.
-On August 19, 1942, the grand jury declined to return an indictment and the Justice Department dropped the case.
-Amerasia (top) Truman 6/6/1945 (arrests) The six defendants were arrested on charges of violations of the Espionage Act (specifically the now repealed § 31 of Title 50, the precursor to 18 U.S.C. § 793, which is the most commonly used Espionage Act section in the Because authorities had used warrantless surveillance and searches in investigating the defendants, prosecutors dropped all charges against four of the defendants, and pled out the two remaining The two defendants who pled guilty received fines of \$2,500 (Jaffe, the publisher of Amerasia) and \$500 (Larsen, the State Department analyst).
+107 In part because of concern that the grand jury proceeding would itself harm national security by providing further clues to the Japanese that their codes had been broken, the Navy ultimately reneged on a promise to Biddle and Mitchell that it would make expert cryptanalysts available to the grand jury as witnesses to explain how and why Johnston's story could have harmed national security.
+108 On August 19, 1942, the grand jury declined to return an indictment and the Justice Department dropped the case.
+109 Amerasia (top) Truman 6/6/1945 (arrests) The six defendants were arrested on charges of violations of the Espionage Act (specifically the now repealed § 31 of Title 50, the precursor to 18 U.S.C. § 793, which is the most commonly used Espionage Act section in the Because authorities had used warrantless surveillance and searches in investigating the defendants, prosecutors dropped all charges against four of the defendants, and pled out the two remaining The two defendants who pled guilty received fines of \$2,500 (Jaffe, the publisher of Amerasia) and \$500 (Larsen, the State Department analyst).
 Amerasia was a magazine published in New York from 1937 to 1947 with a focus on East Asia.
 In 1944, an analyst with the Office of Strategic Services (the precursor to the CIA) noticed that an article in Amerasia closely tracked a dispatch he had written on Thai affairs.
 The OSS proceeded to break into Amerasia's offices, where they took samples of the government documents they found.
 The FBI then wiretapped the suspects without a warrant, and overheard the assistant secretary of the Treasury and a State Department official offer to provide diplomatic material.
-In the FBI then wiretapped the suspects without a warrant, and overheard the assistant secretary of the Treasury and a State Department official offer to provide diplomatic material.